ketteiGustavo/ketteiGustavo/README.md

   - Clean Code...
   - The Self-Taught Programmer...
   - Linux!
 Bible...
+  - Programming logic and algorithms with JavaScript...

+##
 - 🐧 I currently use Linux Mint to study and work 💻 ...
 - 💞️ I'm looking to collaborate on backend projects...